DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret

 The growth of this function in $T$ quantifies the quality of $\mathcal{A}$.

 While the expected cumulative regret can be seen as the difference between two marginal expectations in two independent stochastic systems, it is often helpful to couple them via the context realizations in order to analyze the regret.
-In contextual bandits, one can rephrase the per-step expected regret as the expected mean-reward difference at each context.
-For example, the first-stage per-step regret can be written $\expect[ (\beta_{a_{t,1}^*,1}-\beta_{A_{t,1},1})^T X_{t,1} ]$.
-In the second-stage, however, $\mathcal A$ and $\mathcal A^*$ may encounter different contexts, even if we couple the $X_{t,1},\epsilon_t$ realizations.
+For example, in contextual bandits, one can rephrase the per-step expected regret as the expected mean-reward difference at each context.
 It turns out $Q$-functions are helpful in this respect as well.
-The following proposition shows that $r_t$ can actually be equivalently written as the sum of the expected differences in each of the $Q$-functions. \begin{proposition} For any $t\in [T]$,
+The following proposition shows that $r_t$ can actually be equivalently written as the sum of the expected differences in each of the $Q$-functions. {